lloda/guile-newra/README.md

 * Lazy index vectors (`ra-iota`, `ra-i`).
 These may be infinite: `((ra-iota #f 1) (- #e1e20 1))` returns `100000000000000000000`.
 * Rank extension by prefix matching: `(ra-map! (make-ra 'x 2 3) + (ra-i 2 3) (ra-iota 2 0 10))` returns `#%2:2:3((0 1 2) (13 14 15))`.
 Prefix matching supports undefined dimensions; the previous expression and `(ra-map! (make-ra 'x 2 3) + (ra-i #f 3) (ra-iota #f 0 10))` are equivalent.
 * Generalized transpose: axes not mentioned in the transposed axis list become axes with undefined size and zero step (‘dead’ axes).
 This can be used for broadcasting.
 For example, given `(define I (ra-iota))` and `(define J (ra-transpose (ra-iota) 1))`, then `(ra-map! (make-ra 'x 10 10) * I J)` is a multiplication table.
 * Generalized slicing with `ra-from`, `ra-amend!`: index arguments can have any rank, and use of lazy index vectors (of any rank!) results in a shared array.
-A stretchy index object `(ldots)` is supported; e.g. `(ra-from A (ldots) 0)` will produce the slice `A[..., 0]` for an array of any rank.
+A stretch index object `(ldots)` is supported; e.g. `(ra-from A (ldots) 0)` will produce the slice `A[..., 0]` for an array of any rank.
 * Utilities such as `ra-reverse`, `ra-any`, `ra-every`, `ra-fold`, `ra-ravel`, `ra-reshape`, `ra-tile`.
-* Since `newra` is written entirely in Scheme, if a `newra` operation takes too long, you can actually interrupt it, which is not the case in the old system.
+* Since `newra` is written entirely in Scheme, if a `newra` operation takes too long, you can actually interrupt it, which is not always the case in the old system.

-I'm now drafting some higher level functionality, which can be tracked in the `TODO` file.

-## Transition guide

 Originally I wanted `newra` to be a drop-in replacement for the old array system, reusing the same function names and all.
 Now I think it's better to have a parallel system where some of the flaws of old system can be cleaned up.
 Still it's important that programs can be easily ported to the new system.